This post contains affiliated links. Please read my disclosure page.

 Baby will grow fast and by 4 to 5th months, she will be too big for a bassinet or cradle.
 She will move to a crib if she used a bassinet or cradle for sleeping.
 Around 4 months is also when baby is able to roll over and she is less in risk with Sudden Infant Death Syndrome (SIDS) – 90% of SIDS happen in babies under 6 month old, especially when they can’t roll over for breathing.

 In addition, baby will have developed a sleeping pattern and start sleeping longer stretches of hours at night by 4 to 6 months.
 Around this time, you can start sleep training your baby.
 Most experts recommend to start sleep training between 4 to 6 months.
 The goal of sleep training is to have your baby fall asleep on her own, soothe herself when gets awaken during night time, and sleep through the night.
 You can also try night time weaning between 4 to 6 months if you want to wean night time feedings.
 However, of course if your family are fine with your baby’s sleeping pattern and night time feedings, you don’t need to train your baby at all.
 The purpose of the training is for family to get a good night sleep.
+In case any of the family members have troubles while sleeping, check FluxxLab™ cbd oil which is not your ordinary CBD tincture and it has been proved effective to treat insomnia.

 For a good sleeping habit, have your baby nap well during the day and don’t wait till your baby is overtired when you put baby to sleep.
 You will know when your baby is tired because she will rub her eyes, be fussy or yawn.
 In order to teach your baby night is sleeping time, minimize interaction and entertainment at night time, deem the lights, make the room quiet so it is ideal for sleeping.
 Having a night time routine is also good way to teach your baby it is time for sleeping.
 Night time routine can include bathing, reading a book, singing lullaby or kissing & saying good night.